East Tsim Sha Tsui station

-The station was built to alleviate surface traffic jams and passenger congestion at Kowloon Tong station.
-The distance from to the station is about one kilometre with the journey time of around two minutes.
+The station was built to alleviate surface traffic congestion, and passenger congestion at Kowloon Tong station.

-This station is linked with Tsim Sha Tsui station of the by subways (underground pedestrian tunnels).
+The station is linked with Tsim Sha Tsui station of the by a network of subways (underground pedestrian tunnels).

 History

 The predecessor of the East Rail line was the Kowloon–Canton Railway (British Section), which was opened in 1910.
 At the time of opening, its southern terminus was the located in Tsim Sha Tsui, where the Clock Tower stands today.
 However, the old Kowloon station was closed in 1975, and the southern terminus of the railway was relocated to the newly built Hung Hom station.